 If your child has hypothyroidism, short stature, or other endocrine disorder, we can help with a referral to the appropriate specialist in Endocrinology.

 After other weight-loss options are exhausted, bariatric surgery may be an appropriate treatment for morbidly obese teens to reach a healthier weight.
 Learn more about our Bariatric Surgery Program.

 We consider the full continuum, from obesity prevention to intervention as it relates to research, advocacy and education.
 The partnership of the Obesity Program specialists with Children’s Research Institute is a combination without parallel across the country.
-The Center for Genetic Medicine Research and the Center for Translational Science meet the challenges of childhood obesity with a broad spectrum of molecular, genetic, behavioral, environmental, clinical epidemiologic and translational studies.
+The Center for Genetic Medicine Research and the Center for Translational Research meet the challenges of childhood obesity with a broad spectrum of molecular, genetic, behavioral, environmental, clinical epidemiologic and translational studies.